 What’s more, the home décor niche makes up only a small segment of the furniture industry that’s literally worth billions of dollars, and it’s predicted to grow another 10.3% by 2025!

 You can get a slice of the pie by selling home décor to millions of potential buyers that visit Facebook and Instagram every day.
 The best part?
 Selling home décor on social media is easier than you think!

 1. Build your online brand awareness

-First thing’s first.
-To successfully build an online brand awareness for your home decor line, you have to have a consistent presence on social media, a custom, branded e-commerce website and your own branded mobile app (check out CommentSold right now, you can thank us later).
+First things first.
+To successfully build online brand awareness for your home décor line, you have to have a consistent presence on social media, a custom, branded e-commerce website, and your own branded mobile app (check out CommentSold right now, you can thank us later).